 Below are some of the most significant changes that may affect our clients.
 Note that many of these are set to expire after 2025, unless extended by additional legislation.
 What follows is by no means an exhaustive list.
 You can find lots more detail elsewhere on the internet.

-Your 2018 and 2019 tax returns will look different from other years.
+Your 2018 and later tax returns will look different from earlier years.
 The 2018 1040 is a two-sided half sheet of paper (“postcard”) with basic personal information on the front and income and tax totals on the back.
 Then there are six schedules that break down the various details that used to all be on the 1040.
-For 2019, the format is more similar to 2017 and previous years.
+For 2019 and forward, the format is more similar to 2017 and previous years.
 The two-sided 1040 is no longer postcard-sized, and there are now only three accompanying schedules, as follows:

 - Sch.
 1: Additional Income and Adjustments to Income

 - Sch.
 2: Additional Taxes (including Alternative Minimum Tax, excess Advance Premium Tax Credit repayment, Self-Employment Tax, additional tax on IRAs)

 - Sch.
 3: Additional Credits and Payments (Foreign tax, child care, education, and energy credits; estimated payments, Premium Tax Credit, extension payments)

 The new tax bracket rates range from 10% to 37%.
 There is a nice table of the income levels at which these apply here.